watusi/jquery-mobile-iscrollview/README.md

 container, and, of course, you can't have two `data-role` attributes on the same element.

-Currently, this widget supports a single scrolling region on a page.
+This widget has only been tested with a single scroller on a page.
-The widget will re-size the container to take up all available height within the viewport after fixed headers/footers are taken into account, and will make necessary adjustments to the page CSS.
+The widget will (normally) re-size the container to take up all available height within the viewport after fixed headers/footers are taken into account, and will make necessary adjustments to the page CSS.
+This can be disabled, and should only be enabled for one scroller on a given page.

-However, the architecture has been designed with the idea of ultimately supporting multiple scrolling regions - for example, a future version might support a secondary gallery-like horizontal scroll region.
-So, all data is stored in the container, not the page.
+The widget has been designed to support multiple scrolling regions on a page - for example, you might want a second, gallery-like horizontal scroll region.
+So, all data related to a scroller is stored in the scroller's container, not the page.
+Feel free to experiment with multiple scrollers - I just haven't had the need so haven't put the effort into testing and supporting that scenario.

 Make sure to use a `data-position="inline"` attribute for headers and footers, **not** `data-position="fixed"`.
 With `data-position="fixed"`, and